meilisearch/specifications/text/0001-script-based-tokenizer.md

 /// this should be implemented as an `Iterator` with `Token` as `Item`, pub(crate) trait Lexer<'a>: Iterator<Item = Lexeme<'a>> {
-    /// create the tokenizer based on the given `text` and `char_index`
+    /// create the tokenizer based on the given `text` and `char_index` fn new(text: &'a str, char_index: usize) -> Self;
-    /// [ERR]: this trait cannot be made into an object because associated function `new` has no `self` parameter the trait `internal_tokenizer::InternalTokenizer` cannot be made into an object fn new(text: &'a str, char_index: usize) -> Self;
     /// return the `char_index` of the next potential token,
     /// it should be used when switching internal tokenizer